+356-2033-01-78

 • Working remotely for an employer registered outside Malta, conducting business activities for a non-Maltese company, or offering freelance services to clients outside Malta

-• Earning income of at least €42,000 per year
+• Earning an income of at least €42,000 per year

 • Owning or renting residential property in Malta